sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

 Okay, for Ansible newcomers this might not mean a lot, so here is a quick example.

-Imagine you want to disallow root logins via SSH.
-Naturally, you'd go to `/etc/ssh/sshd_config` adjust the option `PermitRootLogin` and restart or reload SSHd to pick up the change.
+Imagine you want to disallow root logins via `SSH`.
+Naturally, you'd go to `/etc/ssh/sshd_config` adjust the option `PermitRootLogin` and restart or reload `SSHd` to pick up the change.

 The next day, you forgot whether you actually changed the value of `PermitRootLogin` and you want to ensure that you really changed it.
-Obviously, there a few ways to check that, but for this example, let's assume, you'd just login via SSH and open up `/etc/ssh/sshd_config` and verify whether the desired value for `PermitRootLogin` is already present.
+Obviously, there a few ways to check that, but for this example, let's assume, you'd just login via `SSH` and open up `/etc/ssh/sshd_config` and verify whether the desired value for `PermitRootLogin` is already present.

-There could be two possible outcomes for you when you open up the SSHd configuration file:
+There could be two possible outcomes for you when you open up the `SSHd` configuration file:

 1. `PermitRootLogin` has the appropriate value set
 1. `PermitRootLogin` has not set the appropriate value

-With option number 2, you'd obviously change the value of `PermitRootLogin` and restart or reload the SSHd.
+With option number 2, you'd obviously change the value of `PermitRootLogin` and restart or reload the `SSHd`.

 .. but what about option 1?
-Would you really change the file **again** and restart or reload the SSHd **again**, although you verified that the appropriate value for
+Would you really change the file **again** and restart or reload the `SSHd` **again**, although you verified that the appropriate value for
 `PermitRootLogin` has been set?
 Of course not.

 This is precisely what idempotency with regards to Ansible is.
 Ansible compares a desired state to an existing state for each task in the play and acts accordingly.
 If there is